jmkd0/Internship/README.md

-# Processing of XML and JSON stream datas
+# XML and JSON data flow processing
 This module helps to extract datas from XML or JSON file

 ## Project's Goal: